Balisage logo

 • Bulletin-board style display boards

-• Push pins, for mounting plain paper posters
+• Stick-on Velcro, for mounting plain paper posters

 • Blank flip-chart pages, for ad hoc posters